bocchino/AppleCore/README.txt

     appears on the command line, then for top level mode the default origin is $803.
-That puts the start of the program in the main storage area for programs and data, just above the three bytes signaling an empty Applesoft program.
+That puts the start of the program in the main storage area for programs and data, just above the three bytes signaling an empty BASIC program.
 For include mode the default is to use the origin implied by the point in the program where the file is included.

+-avm-slot=S - Instruct the assembler to look for the AVM source files
+    in slot S (default 6).

+-avm-drive=D - Instruct the assembler to look for the AVM source fiels
+    in drive D (default 1).

 9. THE APPLECORE VIRTUAL MACHINE